nilearn/nilearn/doc/manipulating_images/data_preparation.rst

 either a file name or a `NiftiImage object
 <http://nipy.org/nibabel/nibabel_images.html>`_.

 Niimgs can be 3D or 4D.
-A 4D niimg can be **a list of file names**, if these contain 3D information.
+A 4D niimg may for instance represent a time series of 3D images.
+It can be **a list of file names**, if these contain 3D information.

 .. _filename_matching: